richard-scryber/scryber.core/docs/component_linking.rst

 ===========================

 When navigating around the documment, scryber supports the direct linking to a specific page or component using the `destination` attribute.
-When using ID's as the destination referencen, prefix with a #.
+When using ID's as the destination reference, prefix with a #.
 Otherwise any desinations will be treated as a name.

 It is also possible to assign a destination-fit value, to indicate how the page or component should be presented on the reader window when navigated to.
 The supported values are